How-tos

 Review criteria:

 Keep the notes short.
-The goal isn’t to fill every field with a paragraph.
+The goal is not to fill every field with a paragraph.
 The goal is to make the shot directable, repeatable, and reviewable.

 For one-shot planning, pair this with the Seedance 2.0 shot planning workflow.
 For connected scenes, use the Seedance 2.0 multi-shot workflow.
 For API decisions, read the Seedance 2.0 API guide.